 What It’s About: Strategies for classroom management from day one.

-Why You Should Read It: This indispensable book has been used in teacher training programs for years because it is so good.
+Why Teachers Should Read it: This indispensable book has been used in teacher training programs for years because it is so good.
 Wong emphasizes the importance of classroom procedures with clear expectations and consistent consequences.
 Even if you have been teaching for twenty years, it’s good to get a refresher on how kids crave routine.
 By investing time developing consistent in classroom procedures, teachers actually have more time and space for instruction.

 Working with Parents by Ruby K. Payne